Cédric Schneuwly

-Cédric Schneuwly (born May 19, 1992) is a Swiss professional ice hockey forward.
+Cédric Schneuwly (born May 19, 1992) is a Swiss former professional ice hockey forward.
 He is currently playing for EHC Olten in the National League B (NLB).
 He formerly played with EV Zug in the Swiss top tier National League A.

 Schneuwly participated at the 2012 World Junior Ice Hockey Championships as a member of the Switzerland men's national junior ice hockey team.